Tag Archives: LGBTQ+

 God’s Own Country (2017) is a British, romantic, LGBT-themed drama directed by Francis Lee, making his directorial film debut.

-The setting is farming land in the Yorkshire (northern England) territory making the film quite lovely to watch and the pace of the film, therefore, is slow.
-Lee does not rush the pace of the story either so it mirrors the slow life that farmers must endure.
+The setting is farming land in the Yorkshire (northern England) territory, making the film quite lovely to watch, and the pace is slow.
+Lee does not rush the story’s pace either, so it mirrors the slow life that farmers must endure.

-The film is somewhat autobiographical to Lee’s own life.
+The film is somewhat autobiographical of Lee’s own life.

-The connection and chemistry between the two leads are palpable and the love story endearing, especially impressive to show two different cultures coming together and merging as one.
+The connection and chemistry between the two leads are palpable, and the love story is endearing.
+It is awe-inspiring to see two cultures come together and merge as one.

-The film is a nice watch and an above-average story making it worthy for LGBT audiences worldwide.
-Those believing in true love and finding one’s soulmate will be deeply satisfied.
+The film is a nice watch and an above-average story, making it worthy of LGBT audiences worldwide.
+Those who believe in true love and find their soulmate will be deeply satisfied.

 Twenty-something Johnny (Josh O’Connor) lives a dull existence on his father’s farm in remote Yorkshire, England.
-His grandmother (Gemma Jones) also lives there and due to his father’s recent stroke, the success of the farm is in question.
-Johnny is depressed; drinking regularly and engaging in sexual encounters with men.
+His grandmother (Gemma Jones) also lives there, and due to his father’s recent stroke, the farm’s success is in question.
+Johnny is depressed, drinking regularly, and engaging in sexual encounters with men.

-Romanian migrant worker, Gheorghe (Alec Secareanu), is hired to help out and the two young men eventually fall in love.
+Romanian migrant worker Gheorghe (Alec Secareanu) is hired to help, and the two young men eventually fall in love.
 After some ups and downs in their relationship, they decide to live on the farm together and presumably live happily ever after.

-In unique fashion for LGBT films, neither of the men are necessarily unhappy with their sexual identities nor do they face hurdles by other characters because of their sexuality.
+In a unique fashion for LGBT films, neither of the men are necessarily unhappy with their sexual identities, nor do they face hurdles by other characters because of their sexuality.
 Gheorghe faces harassment because he is Romanian and deemed an “outsider”.

 Besides Johnny’s grandmother and perhaps his father, no characters seem aware that the men are a couple.